 When it comes to takeout and delivery, restaurant online ordering software is essential.
 Not only do consumers prefer the speed and convenience of ordering online, but there are also many benefits for restaurants as well, including a lucrative new sales channel.

-Whether you’ve previously implemented an online ordering system into your business, or are just now preparing for online ordering because of COVID-19, we’re going to look at the top ways you can make the most out of your online ordering software.
+Whether you’ve previously implemented an online ordering system, or are just now preparing for online ordering because of changes to diner habits, we’re going to look at the top ways you can make the most out of your online ordering software.

 In this guide, we’ll share:

-Plus, from the customer’s perspective, the convenience of being able to place an order on a desktop or through a mobile device, then process payment and receive your delicious food without ever making contact with another person – that’s not likely to end.
+And the pandemic only pushed this trend into overdrive.
+According to the National Restaurant Association’s State of the Restaurant Industry Report, 66% of consumers are more likely to order food for takeout than they were in 2019.
+From the customer’s perspective, the ability to place an order on a desktop or through a mobile device, then process payment and receive delicious food without ever making physical contact with another person is a major convenience they’re unlikely to give up.

 There are two primary ways you can incorporate restaurant online ordering software in your operations: with third-party apps or directly through your own website.

-Some of the most popular and best delivery apps – like Uber Eats, DoorDash, Foodora, Postmates, and Ritual – are aggregate platforms that provide hungry diners with a directory of restaurants open for takeout and delivery.
+Some of the most popular and best delivery apps – like Uber Eats, DoorDash, and Grubhub – are aggregate platforms that provide hungry diners with a directory of restaurants open for takeout and delivery.
 Venues are often organized by location or food type to help customers explore and place their orders.